faisal-memon/update-go-mod-action/README.md

 # update-go-mod-action

-Keeps `go.mod` up to date with the latest stable Go release from `go.dev`.
+Simple action to keep `go.mod` up to date with the latest stable Go release from `go.dev`.

-The action sets up Go with `actions/setup-go` and runs its Go implementation directly, so callers do not need to add a separate Go setup step before using it.

 ## Example